sh1ggy/ddrdle/README.md

 # DDRDLE

-DDRDLE is Wordle but for DDR players, for now based on the song jacket.
+DDRDLE is Wordle but for DDR players

 ## Prerequisites
 - Ensure that you have Python3 & pip installed as this project requires flask
 - Ensure that you have Docker installed
 - The static/images folder assumes that you have the song jackets installed to the linked location.
 Adjust this Symbolic Link accordingly.
   - The file naming convention for the song jackets "songname-jacket.png"
-  - The file naming convention for the song jackets "songname-song.ogg"
+  - The file naming convention for the song jackets "songname-song.mp3", ensure you convert .ogg files to .mp3

 ## Installation